Excerpted from the forthcoming book

 The renegade movement seeks a better life and future for everyone by establishing individual freedom from economic dominance.
 An extension of that aim is a restored right to individual privacy, where tracking and data accumulation for commercial exploitation is restricted or prohibited.
 The goal could be defined as a world in which we are all allowed to make our own economic choices, uninfluenced by those who wish to use us as their economic underpinnings.
 We’re not a resource to be exploited to fill corporate coffers.
 We’re not lab rats to be analyzed, controlled, coerced and manipulated into making us happily shovel our lives into those coffers.

 We are individuals.
 We are people.
-And now, together, we are renegades.
+And now we are renegades.

 The Renegade Consumer Manifesto

-It is important that “renegade” never be seen as the opposite of “realist”; renegade consumers must be as realistic and pragmatic as possible while maintaining our deeply contrarian viewpoint.
+It is important that “renegade” never be seen as the opposite of “realist”; renegade consumers must be as realistic and pragmatic as possible while maintaining our different, deeply contrarian viewpoint.
 Such a movement needs to stand on a formal declaration of purpose.
-If you haven't already read it, you'll find the complete text here.

 The Renegade Movement: Independent

 With that formal stake in the ground, let’s move on to a broader definition of the renegade consumer movement and what it stands for.
-Much of this is repeated throughout these writings, but it will be worthwhile to summarize the renegade movement in plain, practical terms.
+Much of this is repeated elsewhere on in the book, but it will be worthwhile to summarize the renegade movement in plain, practical terms.
 Let’s begin with a couple of definitions that extend from the manifesto:

 The goal of the renegade consumer movement is a better life and future for everyone through individual freedom from economic dominance.